AnonymousPaperAuthor/sparsity_depth_tradeoff_infinite/README.md

 ## Sparsity-depth Tradeoff in Infinitely Wide Neural Networks

-The jupyter notebooks performs kernel regressions with the deep sparse NNGP kernels.
+The jupyter notebooks perform kernel regressions with the deep sparse NNGP kernels.
-Generates all plots in the main section and the supplementary section.
+They generate all plots in the main section and the supplementary section.

-All notebooks require chunGP.py to be imported. chunGP.py contains functions that load the classification datasets (i.e. MINST, Fashion-MNIST, CIFAR10, CIFAR10-Grayscale), which needs to be locally stored in the same folder.
+All notebooks require chunGP.py to be imported at the beginning. chunGP.py contains functions that load the classification datasets (i.e. MINST, Fashion-MNIST, CIFAR10, CIFAR10-Grayscale), which needs to be locally stored in the same folder.
 Also contains functions for